 Thank you for considering the Robertson School’s Master of Science in Mass Communications with a concentration in Integrated Communication.
 You’re making an investment in your future and we’re here to help!
 You’ve got questions.
 We’ve got answers.
 Click here to submit your questions and hear from our graduate enrollment team.

-The 2021 application deadline has been extended to May 7.
-To begin an application, visit the VCU Admissions website.
+The application cycle begins Dec.
+1. To begin an application, visit the VCU Admissions website.

 More than a master’s